by Jim Forest

 Truly, the Beatitudes can change one’s life.

 The Beatitudes are such a short text — eight of them and only ten verses long.
-“Blessed” is the most repeated word.
+“Blessed” is the most repeated word in the most familiar English translation.
 What does it mean?
-To find out, let’s look at the oldest text of the Gospels, the Greek New Testament.
+To find out, let’s look at the oldest text of the Gospels in the Greek New Testament.
 Here the key word at the start of each Beatitude is makarios.

 In ancient times, many Jews spoke Greek fluently and even used it as their first language.
 The oldest Bible that has come down to us, the Septuagint, was written not in Hebrew but in Greek by Jewish scholars in Alexandria about 650 years before Christ.
 It was before the end of the first century that the Greek text of Matthew’s Gospel was written down.
 It’s likely Matthew wrote it in Greek.

 Here we encounter the beautiful Greek word makarios, a word derived from makar, a term referring to the state of the gods, a state beyond suffering and anxiety, a state that is free of death.
 For the Greeks the most impressive attribute of the gods was that they were immortal.

 Adapted to Christian usage, makarios means participating in the life of God, a transformation which has its own Greek word, theosis, that is an intimate sharing in God’s Being, thus the ultimate joy, a happiness without the fault lines of death running through it.
 There is no higher gift.
 We are not simply capable of an intellectual awareness that God exists or of studying God as an astronomer might study the night sky all the while knowing the stars are unbridgeable distances away.
 The blessing extended to us is participation in the communion of the Holy Trinity, sharing in God’s immortality, and being endowed with qualities that seem humanly impossible.